lhyochan7/Sudoku-solver-Z3/README.md

 ## Running the Program
 Open the linux terminal and upload the following .c code and input txt file and Makefile by using vim.
 -vim input.txt
--vim SudokuX.c
+-vim sudokuX.c

 (optional way => copy and paste the .c code into the linux terminal)
-- vim SudokuX.c
+- vim sudokuX.c
 - press I and copy and paste the code (paste by right click)
 - press esc and type :wq to quit file

 compile the code by
-- gcc SudokuX.c
+- gcc sudokuX.c

 To make a executable file
 type